Classification principle of electromagnetic energy storage

 - Principle picture of electromagnetic energy storage module

-- Classification pictures of energy storage
+- Is the principle of electromagnetic catapult flywheel energy storage

-- Energy storage system equipment and function classification
+- Energy storage system time classification

-- Energy storage project scale and type classification
+- Energy storage business scale classification standards

 - Classification of energy storage raw materials